Randy Bean and Cynthia Elliott

 Chair of the Communications Committee

-Laura Matthews began her publishing career as an editorial assistant and fact-checker at The Atlantic Monthly, eventually becoming a senior editor at Condé Nast, Penguin-Putnam, Martha Stewart Living, and the Hearst Corporation.
+Laura Mathews began her publishing career as fact-checker and staff editor at The Atlantic Monthly, eventually becoming a senior editor at Condé Nast, Penguin Putnam, Martha Stewart Living, and the Hearst Corporation.
 She is a resident of Manhattan and Westerly, Rhode Island.

 President of the Stonington Village Improvement Association (SVIA).